 Timothy McVeigh represented a culmination of the growth and potential terror of right-wing groups such as the Aryan Nations, The Order, and other racist, anti-Semitic anti-government groups commonly lumped together under the heading “The Militia Movement.”
 The ideas and events which helped radicalize McVeigh; the talk of a “New World Order,” the Turner Diaries, the Ruby Ridge incident, the Waco Siege, and other supposed improprieties by the American government, also radicalized others, who, to this point, have not turned their beliefs into mass murder.
 The advent of the War on Terror, and the September 11th attacks have taken the public’s attention away from the right-wing militia groups, but the potential for more Oklahoma City-style attacks still exists.”

-Sounds like a typical college graduate leftwinger’s analysis and warning to me, but even here there is no newer interpretations about his purpose for slaughter.
+Sounds like a typical college graduate leftwinger’s analysis and warning to me, but even here there are no newer interpretations about his purpose for slaughter.
 With Marxists one can never rely on the accuracy of the past, for it is always open to review depending upon the winds of the laws of “Political Correctness” the establishment left’s standard for manipulating truth.
 In the Marxist Soviet Union one of the most popular adages was: “The Future is known.
 It’s the Past that keeps changing”.
 So it is with the Leftwing led American public school system, universities and Democrat Party.
 Marxists tend to learn from Marxists.

 The American Left suggests Timothy McVeigh was driven by his Christian beliefs to do God’s work by bombing the Oklahoma City government building when they compare his act with those terrorists who perpetrated the murders of the 3,000 on September 11, 2001.